taro-tsuchiya/BlockchainAmplification/README.md

 We implement our attack simulation on the top of our related work [SpeculativeDoS](https://github.com/AvivYaish/SpeculativeDoS).
 Please refer to our commit history to review the modifications made to the existing settings.
-We begn modifying the codebase after the 3rd commit.
+We begin modifying the codebase after the 3rd commit.

 To reproduce our resuts, please do the following.
 1. Clone our repository, and install Go version 1.19 (or higher) on your machine.